What is COVID-19?

 Most people will feel pretty miserable for a week and get better on their own.
 But some people will feel worse, particularly around days five to eight of their illness; they may develop difficulty breathing, a worsening cough, and pneumonia, requiring emergency room evaluation and possibly hospital admission.
 See the Centers for Disease Control and Prevention website for more information.

-There is currently no vaccine to protect against COVID-19.
-At this point, the best way to prevent infection is to avoid being exposed to the virus that causes it.
+The best way to prevent infection is to avoid being exposed to the virus that causes it.
 Stopping the transmission (spread) of the virus through everyday practices is the best way to keep yourself and others healthy.

 According to the CDC, these include: